DevProd-6/students/README.md

 # Students/Teacher/Notes Manager
 ## easy manager and helper

-StudentManager is designed fro teacher to manipulate their students marks with ease
+StudentManager is designed for teacher to manipulate their students marks with ease

 ## Features